Basra: Foundation by the Rashidun Caliphate (636–661)

 The city was founded at the beginning of the Islamic era in 636 and began as a garrison encampment for Arab tribesmen constituting the armies of the Rashidun Caliph Umar.
 The original site, which was a military site, is still marked by the Imam Ali Mosque about 15 kilometers SW of modern Basra.
-While defeating the forces of the Sassanid Empire there, the Muslim commander Utbah ibn Ghazwan erected his camp on the site of an old Persian military settlement called Vaheštābād Ardašīr, which was destroyed by the Arabs.
+While defeating the forces of the Sassanid Empire there, the Muslim commander Utba ibn Ghazwan erected his camp on the site of an old Persian military settlement called Vaheštābād Ardašīr, which was destroyed by the Arabs.
 While the name Al-Basrah in Arabic can mean "the overwatcher".

 In 639, Umar established this encampment as a city with five districts, and appointed Abu Musa al-Ash'ari as its first governor.
 The city was built in a circular plan according to the Partho-Sasanian architecture.
 Abu Musa led the conquest of Khuzestan from 639 to 642, and was ordered by Umar to aid Uthman ibn Abi al-As, then fighting Persia from a new, more easterly miṣr at Tawwaj.
 In 650, the Rashidun Caliph Uthman reorganised the Persian frontier, installed ʿAbdullah ibn Amir as Basra's governor, and put the military's southern wing under Basra's control.
 Ibn Amir led his forces to their final victory over Yazdegerd III, the Sassanid King of Kings.
 In 656, Uthman was murdered and Ali was appointed Caliph.
 Ali first installed Uthman ibn Hanif as Basra's governor, who was followed by ʿAbdullah ibn ʿAbbas.
 These men held the city for Ali until the latter's death in 661.

 Basra's infrastructure was planned.
 Why Basra was chosen as a site for the new city remains unclear.
 The original site lay 15 km from the Shatt al-Arab and thus lacked access to maritime trade and, more importantly, to fresh water.
 Additionally, neither historical texts nor archaeological finds indicate that there was much of an agricultural hinterland in the area before Basra was founded.

 Indeed, in an anecdote related by al-Baladhuri, al-Ahnaf ibn Qays pleaded to the caliph Umar that, whereas other Muslim settlers were established in well-watered areas with extensive farmland, the people of Basra had only "reedy salt marsh which never dries up and where pasture never grows, bounded on the east by brackish water and on the west by waterless desert.
 We have no cultivation or stock farming to provide us with our livelihood or food, which comes to us as through the throat of an ostrich."
 Nevertheless, Basra overcame these natural disadvantages and rapidly grew into the second-largest city in Iraq, if not the entire Islamic world.
 Its role as a military encampment meant that the soldiers had to be fed, and since those soldiers were receiving government salaries, they had money to spend.